Summer Season Blue Ridge Swim League

 Why: Aquatic exercise helps youngsters achieve physical fitness, combat obesity, and provide activitiy leading to a healthy and wholesome life.

-When: CWC began its 2012 Youth Conditioning program in January 2012.
-The program was offered twice a week on Mondays and Thursdays through the winter and spring of 2012.
-The program took a break during the month of March.
+When: CWC will begin Youth Conditioning program is October 2018.
+The program was offered twice a week on Mondays and Thursdays through the winter and spring of 2019.

 Cost: Youth Conditioning is free for those children who are CWC members through their family’s membership.
-Otherwise, parents may purchase Swim Memberships at $25/month to defray the cost of their children participating in Youth Conditioning.
+Otherwise, parents may purchase a $200.00 child membership to defray the cost of their children participating in Youth Conditioning.
 A Swim Membership entitles your child to swim in the pool at any time (not just during Youth Conditioning sessions).

 Connection to CWC Swim Team: While participation in Youth Conditioning frequently leads children to participate on CWC’s Tiger Sharks Swim Team, some children may choose not to participate on the swim team.
 Youth Conditioning is a stand-alone program but does provide the fitness and swim practice that can lead to a successful stint as a CWC Tiger Shark.
 Each child makes the decision on whether to become a Tiger Shark.

-Who: Beth King, Roseanne Black and Joi Ogle are the coaches for Youth Conditioning and the CWC Tiger Shark Swim Team.
-If you need more information about your child’s participation on these programs, please call Beth or Roseanne at CWC, (276) 728-2500.
+Who: Roseanne Black and Joi Ogle are the coaches for Youth Conditioning and the CWC Tiger Shark Swim Team.
+If you need more information about your child’s participation on these programs, please call Roseanne at CWC, (276) 728-2500.